 Please Note :-

 Some of the pics and footages are not real and not related to content and only used for related visualization purposes.
-Please do not relate these with any real incidents.
+Please do not relate these with any real incidents or might also be generated by AI only for visualization purpose.